study-ORCATech-cloud/git-labs/LAB05-Stashing-And-Tagging/solutions.md

 # Apply stashed changes
 git stash apply

-# Examine the file (should have both fixed function and incomplete new function)
+# Examine the file (should have both fixed text and incomplete new feature)
-cat feature.py
+cat feature.txt

 # Remove the stash from stash list
 git stash drop